protesilaos/my-website/_news/2024-08-05-one-year-hut-life.md

 ---
 title: "Vlog: one year of hut life (feat.
 Atlas singing)"
-excerpt: "In this video blog I talk about my"
+excerpt: "In this video blog I talk about my first year of living at the hut."
 layout: vlog
 mediaid: "JHUf5pXX5hk"
 ---